All students must meet the Requirements for the Master's Degree

 Students may also pursue a MELP/MSNR dual degree with the Vermont Law School.

-Students choosing to emphasize advanced course work (27 credits) will pursue academic and work experiences leading to development of professional skills emphasizing conservation leadership, policy, ecological planning, sustainable forestry, and more.
+Students choosing to emphasize advanced course work (27 credits) may pursue a project-based track in which they will often engage in academic and work experiences leading to development of professional skills typically emphasizing conservation leadership, policy, ecological planning, sustainable forestry, and more.
 At least 3 project research credits and a defendable final project will complement the academic course work.

 Specific Requirements